turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 ## Defining our own Methods

-`.upcase`, `.include?`, and `.gsub` are all **Methods** built in to the string class.
+`.upcase`, `.include?`, and `.gsub` are all **Methods** built into the string class.
 What if we want to create our own class with its own methods?

-Let's make a class that calculators values.
+Let's make a class that calculates values.
 In a new file called `calculator.rb`, we'll add the following lines of code and run this file from the command line using `ruby calculator.rb`.

 ```ruby
 class Calculator